 Grade Level: Form II (Eighth Grade)

 Classes: 4 classes per week

-Homework: 30 minutes per week.
+Homework: 30 minutes per week

-The course begins with Prophets and Wisdom Literature in the first term, followed by the New Testament Scriptures in the second two, with special emphasis on the four Gospels and Acts (Chapters 16-30 of Understanding the Scriptures) supported by continued catechetical studies.
-The third term includes a section on the "Theology of the Body."
-Students are evaluated by a combination of homework, quizzes, tests and examinations at the end of the fall and spring terms.
+The course begins with Prophets and Wisdom Literature in the first term, followed by the new Testament Scriptures in the second two terms, with special emphasis on the four Gospels and Acts supported by continued catechetical studies.
+Students are evaluated by a combination of homework, quizzes, tests, and finally exams at the end of each term.